Skip to main content

 Kent Academic Repository

-Use of UK faith Centre as a COVID-19 community vaccination clinic: exploring a potential model for community-based healthcare delivery
+Use of UK faith centre as a COVID-19 community vaccination clinic: exploring a potential model for community-based healthcare delivery

 Wehling, Helen, Weston, Dale, Hall, Charlotte, Mills, Freya, Amlôt, Richard, Dennis, Amelia, Forbes, Lindsay J.L., Armes, Jo, Mohamed, Munira, Buckley, Seema, and others.
-(2023) Use of UK faith Centre as a COVID-19 community vaccination clinic: exploring a potential model for community-based healthcare delivery.
-Postgraduate Medical Journal, .
+(2024) Use of UK faith centre as a COVID-19 community vaccination clinic: exploring a potential model for community-based healthcare delivery.
+Postgraduate Medical Journal, 100 (1188). pp. 751-759.
 ISSN 0032-5473.
-(In press) (doi:10.1093/postmj/qgae028) (Access to this publication is currently restricted.
+E-ISSN 1469-0756. (doi:10.1093/postmj/qgae028) (Access to this publication is currently restricted.
 You may be able to access a copy if URLs are provided) (KAR id:105617)

 PDF Author's Accepted Manuscript